See how I did an ugly, brown, old curtain rod update to match our white and bright farmhouse-style girl’s nursery complete with new rose knobs!

 As the only room in our house that is ever remotely clean, I end up spending a lot of time rocking little Evie in it.
 I love this room just as much now as I did when we finished it!

 I was rocking her the other day and realized I hadn’t shared the easiest DIY project we did for the room: updating an old curtain rod!
-And, I’m not exactly sure why I hadn’t posted this yet.
+And, I’m not exactly sure why I haven’t posted this yet.
 It’s honestly SO easy.

 Side note, are you often in sticker shock when you go to buy a new curtain rod?
 For a stick with two circles on the end, I can’t imagine how they can justify the charge.
 But, I guess we all need curtain rods, right?